-Michael Kicia, Strength & Conditioning Specialist
+Michael Kicia, Certified Strength and Conditioning Specialist (CSCS)

 Mike has spent his 11 year career as a strength and conditioning coach working with one of the most recognizable organizations in North America, the New York Yankees.
 Here, Mike spent 7 years working within the Yankees Player Development System coordinating everything from rehabilitation of acute and chronic injuries, strength and power development, speed and agility development with players in both the Major and Minor Leagues.
 He also assisted in implementation of numerous strength and conditioning camps and had the opportunity to work 8 Major League Spring Trainings while with the Yankees.

 During Mike’s time in professional baseball, he spent 2 seasons as the Strength and Conditioning Coach for the Single A Charleston Riverdogs as well as 2 seasons as the Strength and Conditioning Coach for the Single A Greensboro Grasshoppers in the Miami Marlins Organization.
 He played college baseball for the Prairie Baseball Academy in Lethbridge, Alberta before going on to the University of Mount Olive where in 2008 he was part of the NCAA D-II National Championship winning team.

 Mike earned his Bachelor’s of Exercise Science from The University of Mount Olive and is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association where he holds the Registered Strength and Conditioning Coach (RSCC*D) distinction.

 He and his wife Annie have two children, a daughter Blake and a son Graham, who have found their way back to Edmonton, AB.
 With Mike’s experience in professional sports, injury and rehab of orthopedic issues, we are excited to have him as part of the Acumen Team.